Knight13/pymilvus-deep-research/README.md

 ```bash
 $ python main.py
 ```
-The choice of the model, query, page title and topic can set in `./configs/main.yaml` file.
+The choice of the model, query, page title and topic can be set in `./configs/main.yaml` file.

 # References